CTU-IIG/macan/README.md

-Dumps traffic on CAN bus and interprets MaCAN frames, useful for debbuging (GNU/Linux only).
+Dumps traffic on CAN bus and interprets MaCAN frames, useful for debugging (GNU/Linux only).
 The following command line parameters are
 supported:

 * -c *configuration.so*